maxxb95/LiveChat/README.md

 - Backend code is mounted as a volume, so changes are reflected immediately
 - Rails server auto-reloads on code changes
-- Logs are available via `docker compose logs -f api`
+- Logs are available via `docker-compose logs -f api`

 ### Frontend Development

 - Frontend code is mounted as a volume with hot module replacement
 - Changes to Vue components are reflected immediately in the browser
-- Logs are available via `docker compose logs -f frontend`
+- Logs are available via `docker-compose logs -f frontend`

 ## Project Structure